vestrel00/contacts-android/DEV_NOTES.md

 Notice,

 - Contact with ID 56 has been deleted.
-- Contact with ID 55 still exist with the lookup keys of both Contact 55 and 56 combined separated by a ".".
+- Contact with ID 55 still exist with the **lookup keys of both Contact 55 and 56 combined separated by a "."**.
     - This holds true in cases where two or more local-only or non-local-only RawContacts are linked.
 - RawContacts remain unchanged except reference to Contact 56 has been replaced with 55.
 - The primary display name of Contact 55 came from RawContact 55 prior to the link and now comes